Official websites use .mil

 AFCEC's Readiness Directorate, located at Tyndall Air Force Base, Florida, provides readiness and emergency services support and serves as the source for civil engineer research, development and acquisition to the Air Force civil engineer community.
 Through technical information, guidance and standardized methodology, the directorate enables civil engineers worldwide to execute their expeditionary combat support and emergency services missions safely, effectively and efficiently.
-The directorate has five divisions: Explosive Ordnance Disposal; Emergency Management; Fire Emergency Services; Expeditionary Engineering; and Requirements and Acquisition.
+The directorate has five divisions: Explosive Ordnance Disposal; Emergency Management; Fire Emergency Services; Expeditionary Engineering; and Requirements, R&D and Acquisition.

 The emergency management division manages and oversees the Air Force's Installation Protection and Emergency Management programs enabling Airmen to effectively prepare for, respond to and recover from emergencies.
 The division includes the Air Force Chemical, Biological, Radiological and Nuclear program subject matter experts, evaluates emergency management personnel, strategic and tactical training, and manages enlisted and civilian career path requirements.
 The division develops guidance, manages manpower and determines training and equipment needs.
 The division also works sustainment efforts and provides technical guidance and reach-back support.

 The expeditionary engineering division develops total force posturing and wartime planning guidance, as well as relevant training products to ensure Air Force Prime Base Engineer Emergency Force, or Prime BEEF, and RED HORSE personnel possess the capabilities to execute global expeditionary engineering contingency missions.
 The division serves as the focal point for expeditionary engineering operational and tactical functional issues and concerns, and assists in civil engineering research, development, and acquisition processes.
 It also oversees the distribution of newly fielded equipment and specialized systems.